Full Text View

 • History of allergy, anaphylactic reaction, or severe systemic response to human plasma derived products, or known mannitol hypersensitivity, or history of prior adverse reaction to mannitol

-• Current tobacco smoker (smoking has to be ceased at least 6 months prior study inclusion)
+• Current tobacco smoker (smoking must be discontinued for at least 6 months prior to study participation)

-• Conditions or behaviors that interfere with attending scheduled study visits in opinion of the investigator
+• Conditions or behaviors that interfere with attending scheduled study visits in the opinion of the investigator

 • History of non-compliance